 Raw diets for dogs usually consist of raw meat, bones, fruits, and vegetables.
 Proponents argue it's more natural and healthier for dogs, offering benefits like improved coat health and reduced allergies.
 However, raw diets also pose risks, such as potential bacterial contamination and nutritional imbalances, so they should be approached with caution and professional guidance.

-Read Dog Food Labels Like a Pro
+Read Dog Food Labels Like A Pro

 Deciphering the Ingredients List